CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 be purchased in fractional shares.
-If you want to buy stocks that can only be purchased at full price, then in the program main loop, locate the buy order and change the buy order code qty= to look like qty=1 as shown below:
+If you want to buy stocks that can only be purchased at full price, then in the program section "def buy_stocks()", locate the buy order and change the buy order code qty= to look like qty=1 as shown below:

 if cash_available > current_price:
     api.submit_order(symbol=symbol, qty=1, side='buy', type='market', time_in_force='day')